Built For Speed at Ipswich Art Gallery

 Ticket Prices and Exhibition Dates

-Built for Speed is the most ridiculously AWESOME exhibition for car-crazy kids (big and small), open and running at the Ipswich Art Gallery until Sunday, 18 February 2018, (closed Christmas Day, Boxing Day & New Year’s Day).
-It is open 10am-5pm daily.
+Built for Speed is the most ridiculously AWESOME exhibition for car-crazy kids (big and small), open and running at Ipswich Art Gallery until the 30th of January.
+The Gallery is closed from December 24th until January 3rd.
+It is open 10am-5pm daily, but last tickets are sold at 4pm.

 Afternoons are quieter than mornings.

-$5 per person or $15 for a family with any child under 2 free.
-You don’t need to book but if you have a group of 10 or more then email email@example.com
+$7 per person or $25 for a family of 4 (must have at least one adult) with any child under 2 free.
+Eftpos only – no cash.
+You don’t need to book but if you have a group of 10 or more then email [email protected]

-You do need to be there at all time to supervise all your children.
+You do need to be there at all times to supervise all your children.

 To find out more about this exhibition and future exhibitions head to https://www.ipswichartgallery.qld.gov.au